 Sunday night blues… They come every week when the fun weekend winds down and Monday morning is just around the corner.
 Well, not this week my little kumquats!
 We are only two weeks in to the most wonderous month-long vacation!
 Two weeks to go!

 But for my better half, the vacation started bright and early on Saturday morning with a 6am arrival at Phuket airport.
 We met at Rassada Pier at 8am to take the ferry to Koh Phi Phi.
-Needless to say, after 2 weeks apart, I was happy to see my husband!!
+Needless to say, after 2 weeks alone, I was happy to see a friendly face!!
 We managed to get on the 8:30am ferry, which took us around the southern part of Koh Phi Phi Ley before taking us to the main island Koh Phi Phi Don.
 After a good two hours on the ferry, we were happy to be in Koh Phi Phi!
 Someone was so happy to see me, he even carried my heavy backpack to the hotel!!

 We made it to our hotel, the lovely PP Insula, located between the two beaches, checked in, dropped off our bags and set off to explore the island.
 We stopped for watermelon shakes and a Thai pancake for Jil.
 We walked along Tonsai Beach, checking out all the bars, restaurants and shops.
 Koh Phi Phi was almost entirely destroyed in the 2004 tsunami – something that is hard to forget when you see the reconstruction, the newly constructed tsunami evacuation center and the tsunami evacuation route signs around every corner.